What is a renal MAG3 scan?

 Your child may feel discomfort with the placement of the catheter.
 Our personnel are aware of the sensitive nature of the area to be tested and every effort is made to ensure privacy and to make sure the patient is as comfortable as possible.

 Your child may experience some discomfort associated with the insertion of the intravenous needle.
 The needle used for the procedure is small.
-Once the radiopharmaceutical is injected and the scan is complete, the needle will be withdrawn and a gauze bandage with adhesive tape will be placed over the site of the injection.
+Once the radiopharmaceutical is injected and the scan is complete, the needle will be withdrawn and a bandaid will be placed over the site of the injection.
 The area where the injection was given may be a little sore.

 Although the camera may appear large and intimidating, it does not touch your child.